VirtusLab/besom/website/docs/tutorial.md

 )
 ```

-Finally, you have to create a deployment of the API with it's stage (here's where we reuse the `stageName` value from Lambdas section!):
+Finally, you have to create a deployment of the API with its stage (here's where we reuse the `stageName` value from
+Lambdas section):

 ```scala
 val apiDeployment = apigateway.Deployment(